Individual Website Project Description

 - Generate the DevTools Lighthouse report and run diagnostics for accessibility, best practices, and SEO (Search Engine Optimization) in both the mobile and desktop views.

-- Be sure that that your site is available to the graders by testing it in the browser.
+- Be sure that that your site can be opened by the graders.

 Submission